jonfernq/Learning/OperatingSystems/Networking/README.md

 ## Networking

+> For what purpose are 'ping'commands issued?

+A ping command is issued for the purpose of testing the connectivity and performance of a host on a network.
+A ping command works by sending ICMP packets to the host and listening for ICMP replies.
+The ping command shows you how long each packet took to make the round trip or tells you there was no reply.
+A ping command can help you to:

+- Discover if a host is up and running.
+- Check to see if a webserver is up and running (TCP ping).
+- Network performance analysis.
+- Troubleshoot network problems.

+---
 > What is this: 201.54.100.1 ?

 This is an IP address, which is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication¹.